AUDIE CORNISH, HOST:

 MICHAEL GAMBON: (As Albus Dumbledore) Why Harry, you need a shave my friend.
 You know at times I forget how much you've grown.

-MONDELLO: Sometime just using numbers for titles make sense, as with Steven Soderbergh's "Ocean's" Trilogy about an ever expanding gang of con-artists, staging ever more elaborate casino heist.
+MONDELLO: Sometimes just using numbers for titles make sense, as with Steven Soderbergh's "Ocean's" Trilogy about an ever expanding gang of con-artists, staging ever more elaborate casino heist.

 (SOUNDBITE OF FILM, OCEAN'S SERIES)